Learning Objectives

 You notice that the output from

-is different for your layers.
+crsis different for your layers.
 To make sure that everything lines up properly you decide to transform each layer to match the CRS as specified for the Oklahoma county boundaries layer.
-UsespTransform
+UsespTransformto transform all your vector data layers to the CRS from the Oklahoma boundaries layer.
+Usecrsto assign the proper CRS specification to your raster layer.
+Check all CRS specifications usingcrs. -

 Plot all data layers starting with Oklahoma elevation.
 (Hint: use